Art – The New Means to Boost Creativity in Startups

 So, the question is, can art be a new addition to the startups’ toolkit?

 Apparently yes.
 Facebook, Google, Microsoft, Adobe, Autodesk, and other tech companies have already launched their artists-in-residence programs.
 In her article “Tech companies are investing in artists to improve creativity” on Quartz, Tina Amirtha brought examples from these AIR programs.

 “The tech industry has been sponsoring artist-in-residency programs to tap into artists’ creative thinking skills, in the hopes that their engineering teams will learn something new or, at least, that the public will see their products in a new light,” She wrote.

-Thus, by having their own artists-in-residence program, tech companies can test new products, materials or services, reach new audience and most importantly tap into the creative process of artists.
-It is true that not every startup can start their own artists-in-residence.
-However until you could, you can host an artist talk at your company, collaborate with artists on a project, visit a gallery or screen a video art installation.
+Thus, by having their own artists-in-residence program, tech companies can test new products, materials, or services, reach new audiences and most importantly tap into the creative process of artists.
+It is true that not every startup can start its own artists-in-residence.
+However until you could, you can host an artist talk at your company, collaborate with artists on a project, visit a gallery, or screen a video art installation.